-The staff memorandum prepared for the April 25, 2019 joint Kirkland Planning Commission, Houghton Community Council and Department of Ecology public hearing on the proposed amendments to the Shoreline Master Program (SMP) is available on the Planning Commission web page.
-It contains background information and links to previous meeting memorandums.
+The staff memoranda prepared for the April 25 and July 25 joint Kirkland Planning Commission, Houghton Community Council public hearings on the proposed amendments to the Shoreline Master Program (SMP) are available on the Planning Commission web page.
+They contain background information and links to previous meeting memoranda as well.

 What is a periodic update of the Shoreline Master Program?

 Kirkland completed a comprehensive update of its Shoreline Master Program in 2010, with Washington State Department of Ecology approval.
 State law requires jurisdictions to review and update their SMPs every eight years in accordance with the Shoreline Management Act, RCW 90.58.080 (4) and its current guidelines and legislative rules.
 The City of Kirkland is undertaking a periodic review of our SMP.
 The City is aiming to complete the update in the fall of 2019 for approval by the Washington State Department of Ecology.

 This periodic update will focus on:

 - Reviewing relevant legislative updates since the 2010 SMP update and incorporating any applicable amendments;